-This wood insert will provide optimum efficiency and performance when connected to a 6" diameter chimney liner.
-The connection to a chimney having a diameter of at least 5" (Canada only) is permitted if it allows the proper venting of combustion gases and that such application is verified and authorized by a qualified installer.
-Otherwise, the diameter of the flue should be 6".
-The reduction of the liner diameter to less than 6" should only be done if the total height of the masonry chimney is greater than 20 feet.
+This wood insert will provide optimum efficiency and performance when connected to a 6" (150 mm) diameter chimney liner.
+The connection to a chimney having a diameter of at least 5" (130 mm,Canada only) is permitted if it allows the proper venting of combustion gases and that such application is verified and authorized by a qualified installer.
+Otherwise, the diameter of the flue should be 6" (150 mm).
+The reduction of the liner diameter to less than 6" (150 mm) should only be done if the total height of the masonry chimney is greater than 20' (6,1 m).